Student Organizations and Journals and Student Participation in Administration

 Yale Law School is an ABA-accredited law school and is subject to the ABA Standards for Approval of Law Schools.
 The ABA Standards are available at www.americanbar.org/groups/legal_education/resources/standards.html.

-Any current Yale Law School student who wishes to bring a formal complaint against the Law School alleging a significant problem that directly implicates the School’s program of legal education and its compliance with the ABA Standards should submit the complaint, signed and in writing, to the associate dean of student affairs, the associate dean for academic affairs, or if appropriate another of the Law School’s associate or assistant deans.
+Any prospective, current, or former Yale Law School student who wishes to bring a formal complaint against the Law School alleging a significant problem that directly implicates the school’s program of legal education and its compliance with the ABA Standards should submit the complaint, signed and in writing, to the associate dean of student affairs, the associate dean for academic affairs, or if appropriate another of the Law School’s associate or assistant deans.

 The complaint should identify the ABA Standard(s) in question and describe the issue with enough specificity to enable the appropriate Law School associate dean, assistant dean, or other senior administrator to identify and, as appropriate, investigate and respond to the merits of the complaint.
-The complaint should include the student’s University-provided yale.edu email address, telephone number, and street/mailing address to allow further communication about the matter.
+The complaint should include the student’s university-provided yale.edu email address or other email address if prospective or former student, telephone number, and street/mailing address to allow further communication about the matter.

-The associate dean or assistant dean who receives the complaint will acknowledge receipt of the complaint within fourteen (14) business days, via a message sent to the complaining student’s University-provided yale.edu email address.
+The associate dean or assistant dean who receives the complaint will acknowledge receipt of the complaint within fourteen business days, via a message sent to the complaining student’s email address.

 At the discretion of the dean, the procedures detailed above and associated time constraints may be postponed during times when the Law School is in recess until the following regular session of the Law School.

-The Office of Student Affairs and the Dean’s Office will keep the original complaint and a summary of the response/investigation, appeal, and final disposition of the complaint for a period of eight years from the date of final resolution of the complaint.
+The Office of Student Affairs and the dean’s office will keep the original complaint and a summary of the response/investigation, appeal, and final disposition of the complaint for a period of ten years from the date of final resolution of the complaint.